 A credit is available for businesses certified by the Department of Commerce and located in a technology zone.
 The Department of Commerce may certify up to eight technology zones, each for up to \$5 million in credits.
 All eight zones have been designated.
-Sixteen businesses have been certified for \$2.5 million.
+One hundred fifteen businesses have been certified for \$24.7 million in credits.